agrawalneel25/jb1-prediction/README.md

 signal.

 **sensor_d contributes little.**
-`sensor_d` was designed as a near-distractor - only weakly affected by stress - and its feature importances confirm this.
+`sensor_d` was designed as a distractor - only weakly affected by stress - and its feature importances confirm this.
 It appears near the bottom of the ranking.
-If it ranked highly, something would be wrong with the setup.

 **LogisticRegression performs noticeably worse.**
 The LR baseline typically scores ROC-AUC ≈ 0.90–0.92 versus RF's ≈ 0.97.